aptalca/tape/README.md

 - To write the second file, make sure the `status` shows `File number=1` and `EOF`.
 - Same command, `tar -cvf /dev/nst0 sourcedirectory1 sourcedirectory2`, will now write the second tar file and the head should move to `File number=2`.
 - If you overwrite the first file, all subsequent files will be lost.
 Pay attention to where the head is before each write operation.
 You can use `mt` to forward to the end of the tape to be sure.
+- For long operations run manually via cli, you can use `screen` so you don't have to keep a shell open.

 ### Reading from tape: